Do you wonder why people don’t seem to care about your content?

-In one of your (likely) final sections, you need to show your readers something new and exciting.
+In one of your (likely) final sections, you must show your readers something new and exciting.
 They are looking for a definitive solution to their problem described in your article, and you need to deliver it.

 This can look like many different things, so don’t think there is a right or wrong answer.

-Some bloggers, Seth Godin for example, write posts that have only a climax and reveal.
-Seth writes incredibly short, but insightful, posts:
+For example, some bloggers, Seth Godin, write posts with only a climax and reveal.
+Seth writes incredibly short but insightful posts:

 It’s a very different approach from mine, but it works very well for him.

-In every article, he adds some unique or new insight into an important concept.
-He’s the master of putting complex topics into simple, understandable terms that actually do have an impact on his readers’ lives.
+He adds unique or new insight into an important concept in every article.
+He’s the master of putting complex topics into simple, understandable terms that actually impact his readers’ lives.

-My posts, on the other hand, are thousands of words long.
-My goal is to create definitive posts on whatever I’m writing about.
+Our posts, on the other hand, are thousands of words long.
+Our goal is to create definitive posts on whatever we’re writing about.

-Yes, there’s going to be duplicate information for my more experienced and advanced readers.
+Yes, there will be duplicate information for our more experienced and advanced readers.
 However, no matter how advanced they are, they’ll always learn one or two important things (minimum) that will help them be better marketers.

-I’ve taken this approach to help the widest possible audience, and I think it has worked well so far.
+We’ve taken this approach to help the widest possible audience and think it has worked well so far.

-7. What the heck do I do now?
+7. What the heck do you do now?

 Everyone has had those classes in school.